opsone-ch/documentation/services/ftp.rst

 This service will install and configure ProFTPD and manage virtual users.

-Warning: Use FTP only if really required (for example for webcam access).
-Most use cases are just fine with SSH/SCP.
+.. warning:: use FTP only if really required (for example for webcam access).
+Most use cases are just fine with SSH/SCP

 Users
 -----